bday-boy/weeble/README.md

 - List titles in order of shortest to longest
 - Fix on mobile
 - Add spacing around guess status nodes
+- Interface that tracks correct info/ranges guessed by user

 ## Funny stuff